← All recommendations

 If creepy kids and jump scares are precisely your cup of tea, you’ve probably seen “Case 39.”
 This psychological horror film features Renée Zellweger and Bradley Cooper in leading roles.
 Renée’s character, Emily, is a social worker who has made it her mission to save mistreated children, but her life quickly unravels when Lillith’s case ends up in her hands.

 This seemingly innocent girl begins to terrorize Emily and everyone around her.
-Only after fostering Lillith does Emily understand why the girl's birth parents tried to kill her, but it's too late to turn back.
+Only after fostering Lillith does Emily understand why the girl’s birth parents tried to kill her, but it’s too late to turn back.”Case 39” is a classic horror film that preys on the audience’s worst fears.
+After all, the pure and angelic way we like to imagine children isn’t always the reality we’re faced with.

 Fans of this film should look no further than the following novels, movies, TV shows, and podcasts.
 These 15 selections will give you the creeps with freaky kids and the family dysfunction that ensues!